Bubka/2FAuth-Docs/docs/getting-started/installation/self-hosted.md

 +++ When using SQLite

-Set the path to your sqlite database file:
+Set the path to your SQLite database file:

 ```env
 DB_DATABASE="/var/www/2fauth/database/database.sqlite"
 ```

-+++ When using MysQL / MariaDB
++++ When using MySQL / MariaDB

 Uncomment the dedicated lines (and comment the SQLite ones) and replace values with yours: